Unique-Divine/GANs-for-Genomics/notes.md

 **Blockers**:
 1. I don't understand the p value threshold concept well enough to explain it.
 From the paper, it seems that higher $p \implies$ better feature.
-2. Which tests can be used to find variance?
+2. Which tests can be used to find variance explained?
 And, is the variance of a column vector all I need?
 This seems like a computationally inexpensive approach to shrinking down my set of features.
 3. SelectKBest: This method is most likely best to use after a faster or more naive approach narrows the dataset.
 My hunch is that SelectKBest will take too long to run.
 Of course, I should try it out first.
 Also, exposing the target information to inform my feature selection could jeopardize the legitimacy of the predictive model.

 **MVP** (SNP feature selection): Make a small feature matrix that uses approximately the same  number of SNPs as the reference paper.

 ## TODO
 - [ ] Make a small feature matrix that uses approximately the same  number of SNPs as the reference paper
   - [ ] Find out what that number is by reading the paper.
   - [ ] Record the number of SNPs used for each test in the paper as well.
   - [ ] Reduce the number of features down to the maximum number from the paper using variance threshold.
-  - [ ]
+- [ ] m

 # Feature Selection: Lowering the SNP count